Graviton: Experimental observation

 Unambiguous detection of individual gravitons, though not prohibited by any fundamental law, has been thought impossible with any physically reasonable detector.
 The reason is the extremely low cross section for the interaction of gravitons with matter.
 For example, a detector with the mass of Jupiter and 100% efficiency, placed in close orbit around a neutron star, would only be expected to observe one graviton every 10 years, even under the most favorable conditions.
 It would be impossible to discriminate these events from the background of neutrinos, since the dimensions of the required neutrino shield would ensure collapse into a black hole.
 It has been proposed that quantum sensing would make detecting single gravitons possible.
 Even quantum events may not indicate quantization of gravitational radiation.

 LIGO and Virgo collaborations' observations have directly detected gravitational waves.
-Others have postulated that graviton scattering yields gravitational waves as particle interactions yield coherent states.
 Although these experiments cannot detect individual gravitons, they might provide information about certain properties of the graviton.
 For example, if gravitational waves were observed to propagate slower than c (the speed of light in vacuum), that would imply that the graviton has mass (however, gravitational waves must propagate slower than c in a region with non-zero mass density if they are to be detectable).
+Furthermore, in the presence of a gravitational wave, it should be possible to observe (via interference or beating effects after a delay line) signatures of stimulated emission or absorption of gravitons with present-day technology.
 Observations of gravitational waves put an upper bound of 1.76×10^-23 eV/c2 on the graviton's mass.

 Solar system planetary trajectory measurements by space missions such as Cassini and MESSENGER give a comparable upper bound of 3.16×10^-23 eV/c2.
 The gravitational wave and planetary ephemeris need not agree: they test different aspects of a potential graviton-based theory.

 Astronomical observations of the kinematics of galaxies, especially the galaxy rotation problem and modified Newtonian dynamics, might point toward gravitons having non-zero mass.

 Difficulties and outstanding issues

 Most theories containing gravitons suffer from severe problems.
-Attempts to extend the Standard Model or other quantum field theories by adding gravitons run into severe theoretical difficulties at energies close to or above the Planck scale.
-Infinities arise due to quantum effects; technically, gravitation is not renormalizable.
+Attempts to extend the Standard Model or other quantum field theories by adding gravitons run into severe theoretical difficulties at energies close to or above the Planck scale: gravitation cannot be renormalized.
 Since classical general relativity and quantum mechanics seem incompatible at such energies, this situation is not tenable from a theoretical point of view.

 One possible solution is to replace particles with strings.
-String theories are quantum theories of gravity in that they reduce to classical general relativity plus field theory at low energies.
-Still, they are fully quantum mechanical, contain a graviton, and are thought to be mathematically consistent.
+Strings are one-dimensional loops that avoid divergences by smearing out the gravitational interactions.
+A particle identified with the graviton appears in string theory with long-distant interactions described by general relativity.
+Unfortunately, models based on strings have only been worked out for a few weakly interacting strings.